TaitoUnited/full-stack-template/README.md

 * **Revert app**: Revert application to the previous revision by running `taito ci revert:ENV`.
 If you need to revert to a specific revision, check current revision by running `taito ci revision:ENV` first and then revert to a specific revision by running `taito ci revert:ENV REVISION`.
 NOTE: The command does not revert database changes.
 * **Revert database changes**: Revert the previous migration batch by running `taito db revert[:ENV]`.
 If you would like to revert to a specific revision instead, view the db change log first (`taito db log[:ENV]`) and then run `taito db revert[:ENV] CHANGE`.

-NOTE: You might not have rights to execute some of the advanced operations (e.g. staging/production database operations).
-In such case, ask devops personnel to execute the operation for you.
+NOTE: Some of the advanced operations might require admin credentials (e.g. staging/production operations).
+If you don't have an admin account, ask devops personnel to execute the operation for you.

 ## Tools